-Our client, Professor Susan Hagness, is developing a 3-D microwave imaging technique that will be used along with mammography to screen for breast cancer.
-The 3-D microwave device, which resembles a Kleenex box, will be placed over a breast that is immobilized by a mesh.
-The empty space between the mesh and the box is filled with oil and, because each patient is different, there will be variations in the volume of the empty space, and thus the amount of oil required will change.
+Our client, Professor Susan Hagness, is developing a 3-D microwave imaging technique that will be used in tandem with Magnetic Resonance Imaging (MRI) technology.
+The 3-D microwave device, which resembles a box without one of its sides, is placed over a breast that is immobilized by mesh.
+The empty space between the mesh and the box must be filled with vegetable oil; because each patient is different, there will be changes in the volume of the empty space and thus the vegetable oil amount also changes.
 Professor Hagness requires a way to determine how much liquid is required to fill the void and a mechanism to control the filling of the box.